Marv Newland: Animation career

-In 1985, it was paired with the movie Godzilla 1985.
+International Rocketship Limited

-In 1975, Newland founded the animated film production company International Rocketship Limited in Vancouver, British Columbia.
-At Rocketship he produced and directed numerous animated short films, including: Sing Beast Sing (1980), Anijam (1984), Hooray for Sandbox Land (1985), Black Hula (1988) which later featured on an early episode of Liquid Television, Pink Komkommer (1991), Fuv (1999), Beijing Flipbook (2003), Tete A Tete A Tete (2005), POSTALOLIO (2008), CMYK (2010), Scratchy (2016), and Katalog Of Flaws (2019).
+In 1975, Newland founded the animated film production company International Rocketship Limited.
+He has produced and directed many animated short films with Rocketship, including: Sing Beast Sing (1980), Anijam (1984), Hooray for Sandbox Land (1985), Black Hula (1988) which later featured on an early episode of Liquid Television, Pink Komkommer (1991), Fuv (1999), Beijing Flipbook (2003), Tete A Tete A Tete (2005), POSTALOLIO (2008), CMYK (2010), Scratchy (2016), and Katalog Of Flaws (2019).
 In 1979, Marv hired Gordon Stanfield Animation (GSA); later, Gordon went on to bring more animation to Vancouver.
 The company also produced short animated films for other directors such as Danny Antonucci (Lupo the Butcher, 1987), and J. Falconer (Dog Brain, 1988).
 Newland also designed and directed the National Film Board of Canada vignette Bill Miner (1978).

 Rocketship also produced TV commercials, promos, and network IDs for clients like MTV, YTV, Nickelodeon, Nick Jr., the Children's Television Workshop, Lifetime, HA!
 TV Comedy Network, TV Heaven 41, MuchMusic, and Locomotion, pilots for series, and two longer films: Gary Larson's Tales From the Far Side (1994), which won the Grand Prix at the Annecy International Animation Festival in 1996, and a sequel in 1996.

 Outside of Rocketship, Newland has freelanced for other animation companies.
-This work includes directing episodes of the 3D stop motion series The PJ's for Will Vinton Studios in Portland, Oregon; The Preacher's Life (1999); Fear of a Black Rat (1999); and Let's Get Ready to Rumba (2001).
+This work includes directing episodes of the 3D stop motion series The PJs for Will Vinton Studios in Portland, Oregon; The Preacher's Life (1999); Fear of a Black Rat (1999); and Let's Get Ready to Rumba (2001).
 Newland also created story boards for the Montreal and Vancouver studios of the National Film Board of Canada (1999–2000).
+In late 1984, he took a partial break from animation to review Vancouver's ethnic restaurants for Vancouver Magazine.

-In 2001, Newland produced three animated films by two other directors: Friday Night Idiot Box by Bruce Wilson, and Explodium and My Friend Max by Peter MacAdams.
+In 2001, Newland and International Rocketship produced three animated films by two other directors: Friday Night Idiot Box by Bruce Wilson, and Explodium and My Friend Max by Peter MacAdams.
 Later projects have included Scratchy and POSTALOLIO (2008), a 2D animated film in which all of the drawings were hand-painted on postcards and sent through the international mail to the film's producer, Frederator Studios in New York City.
-All of these are International Rocketship Limited Productions.

-His film Anijam was included in the Animation Show of Shows.

-The Academy Film Archive has preserved several of Marv Newland's films, including Anijam, Bambi Meets Godzilla, and Black Hula.
+Other work and accolades

+He frequently sends hand-painted postcards to friends and family, and has exhibited his postcards as art.The Academy Film Archive has preserved several of Marv Newland's films, including Bambi Meets Godzilla, Black Hula., and Anijam, ("animation jam") a collective chain mail concept he coined and created with 22 different animators with 33 different animators who each created a 15-second segment with the main character Foska.
+Each artist only knew the last drawing of the previous animator's sequence, and the Dadist work was included in the Animation Show of Shows.

+In 1987, the Vancouver mayor's communications officer, Anne Garber, declared Newland had the "Best Head of Hair in Town": "It's straight and spikey with specks of grey."